dotmailer/dotmailer-magento-extension/README.md

 ##### Bug fixes
 - Import contacts api call now times out after 600 seconds
 - We only add items to the importer queue for enabled websites
-- Customers that were created by an admin user in a Magento Enterprise Edition account can now be synchronised to dotmailer
+- Customers that were created by an admin user in a Magento Enterprise Edition account can now be synchronised to Engagement Cloud

 ###### Improvements
 - In email campaigns, you can now link to either the standard review page or the product page with an anchor of your choice